pasqal-io/Pulser/docs/source/extended_usage_intro.md

 ### 2. Create the Register

 - [3D Registers](./apidoc/_autosummary/pulser.Register3D) enable the definition of Registers in 3D.
-- [RegisterLayout](./tutorials/reg_layouts.nblink) define the traps from which Registers are defined.
+- [RegisterLayout](./tutorials/reg_layouts.nblink) defines the layout of traps from which registers of atoms can be defined.
 For some QPU, it is mandatory to define the `Register` from a `RegisterLayout`.
-- [MappableRegister](./tutorials/reg_layouts.nblink) is a Register with the traps of each qubit still to be defined.
+- [MappableRegister](./tutorials/reg_layouts.nblink) is a `Register` with the traps of each qubit still to be defined.

 ### 3. Pick the channels